JeffersonLab/iguana/doc/setup.md

    quiet    don't print anything
 ```

-which may set or modify the following environment variables:
+which sets or modifies the following environment variables:

 | Variable                                                 | Modification                                                                                                                              |
 | ---                                                      | ---                                                                                                                                       |